The Top 5 Benefits of Family Travel

 We enjoyed travelling the world before having kids but hadn’t seen everything we wanted to see.
 Many people asked us if we would miss travelling once we had kids, but we hadn’t really considered not-travelling as an option.
 It was a huge part of our life and we did not want to give it up.

-Travelling as a family is certainly different to our travels pre-kids (we take a lot more stuff!
+Travelling as a family is certainly different to our travels pre-kids.
+Be prepared to take a lot more stuff!
 Having a packing checklist for kids stuff can really help.
 If you’re concerned about how to deal with the first flight with kids, check out these toy ideas to keep toddlers entertained on a flight.
 But what we have learned from our travels with Ernie and George is that there are a whole host of benefits that come with travelling as a family.

 Here are our top 5 benefits of family travel.